Happypig375/Box3D/README.md

 ## License

-Box3D is developed by Erin Catto and uses the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+Box3D is developed by Erin Catto and (@erincatto) uses the [MIT License](https://github.com/erincatto/box3d/blob/main/LICENSE).

-The C# bindings in this repository are Copyright © 2026 Hadrian Tang and also distributed under the [MIT License](LICENSE.md).
+The C# bindings in this repository are developed by @Happypig375 (Hadrian Tang) and also distributed under the [MIT License](LICENSE.md).

 ---